0x1eef/bsdcapsicum.rb/README.md

 The file descriptors can also be limited to a subset of system calls, and a file descriptor could reference a file, a socket, or other IO objects.
-Both of these strategies can be used together to limit the capabilities of a process and to limit the capabilities of file descriptors.
+Both of these strategies can be used together to limit the capabilities of a process and / or to limit the capabilities of file descriptors.

 ## Examples